pomonahci/WebEyeX/README.md

 # WebEyeX

 This simple Node.js app visualizes data from the Tobii EyeX Eye Tracker onto a webpage.
+Only runs on Windows machines.

 ### Dependencies Used
 * [GazeJS](https://github.com/jiahansu/GazeJS)